 Disaster Relief Organizations

-Disaster relief organizations are essential for quick response in areas impacted by earthquakes, fires, floods and other emergency situations.
+Disaster relief organizations are essential for a quick response in areas impacted by earthquakes, fires, floods and other emergency situations.
 When these events occur, how do you pick a trusted organization to support?
-Here are some questions you can ask, followed by the answer from GFA World, a trusted disaster relief organization in South Asia and parts of Africa:[1]
+Here are some questions you can ask.
+After each one, you’ll see the answer from GFA World, a trusted disaster relief organization in South Asia and parts of Africa.[1]
+According to Department of Homeland Security data, natural disasters cause significant fatalities and economic loss each year in the United States.

 When disasters occur, how do you respond?

-Disaster Relief Organizations help in a variety of ways and generally have a specialty.
+Disaster Relief Organizations help in various ways.
+They generally have a specialty.
 Some bring food and supplies to disaster areas.
-Others sift ashes of burned buildings while other organizations seek to meet the medical and emotional needs of the survivors.
-When considering which relief organizations to support, we encourage you to find out details about what types of help is offered to those impacted.
+Others sift the ashes of burned buildings.
+Other organizations seek to meet the medical and emotional needs of survivors.
+When considering which relief organizations to support, we encourage you to find out what types of help are offered to those affected.
+When you compare options, you can ask what disaster services look like in the first days, and what support continues after that.

 GFA’s answer: GFA World serves victims of many different types of disasters, such as earthquakes, cyclones, tsunamis and floods.
-When a natural disaster wipes out homes, crops and livelihoods in an instant, families, who are already living in poverty, have very little hope for the future.
+When a natural disaster wipes out homes, crops and livelihoods in an instant, families who are already living in poverty have very little hope for the future.
 The help GFA offers takes many forms—food, clothing, clean water, shelter, counseling and prayer.
-GFA missionaries also provide long-term solutions to rebuild.
+This humanitarian relief addresses both immediate survival needs and longer-term stability.
+GFA missionaries also provide long-term solutions as communities rebuild.
+Relief often starts with urgent needs, but it can also include patient follow-through as families repair homes, replace tools, and regain steady routines.

 How long does it take to respond?

-Some organizations are primed to respond immediately.
-Others take days or months to gear up to help.
+Some organizations can respond immediately.
+Others take days or months to gear up.
 Often, both types are needed to provide adequate response to those who need help.
 For example, an organization may show up immediately but then need to leave to help in another emergency.[2]
-Other organizations can take their place and provide ongoing help.
+Another organization can take their place and provide ongoing help.

-GFA’s answer: GFA pastors and missionaries serve people in need where they live and work, so they are often available to respond very quickly to meet the people’s immediate needs.
+GFA’s answer: GFA pastors and missionaries serve people in need where they live and work, so they are often available to respond very quickly.
+They can meet the people’s immediate needs.
+Their presence in local communities means they understand cultural context and can maintain support through each phase of recovery.

 In what regions do you work?

 GFA’s answer: GFA World has worked in South Asia since 1979, helping the poor in a variety of ways and providing assistance following disasters.
 More recently, GFA began operating in Africa too, beginning in Rwanda.
-This is the first of many African nations we hope to initiate ministry in.
+This is the first of many African nations we hope to start ministry in.
+South Asia experiences frequent natural disasters including floods, earthquakes, and cyclones that affect millions each year.

 How long do you stay and is there on-going help?

 Ask if the organization has an exit strategy and how long they are generally able to help in disaster areas.
-Discover their strategy for helping the nationals of that area pick up the relief efforts and continue to make progress even after the organization is gone.
+Discover their strategy for helping the local people of that area pick up the relief efforts.
+They can continue to make progress even after the organization is gone.
 What happens when the disaster relief volunteer leaves?
+Disasters can have long shadows.

 GFA’s answer: GFA World missionaries serve in the same countries in which they live.
 They are familiar with the people, culture and language.
 This means that their emergency relief and services will be available long after other organizations are forced to move to their next response effort.
-GFA has established work in South Asia and Africa and are positioned to step in quickly and stay in those communities for as long as needed.
+GFA has established work in South Asia and Africa and is positioned to step in quickly and stay in those communities for as long as needed.
+This sustained presence allows relationships of trust to develop, which strengthens the impact of ongoing support.

 What people do you help?

 Ask if the organization works specifically with one people group or religion.
-Some faith based disaster relief organizations help their own while others seek to help all people, based on need or other criteria.
+Some faith based disaster relief organizations help their own.
+Others seek to help all people, based on need or other criteria.
+As you ask this question, it can help to look for a clear commitment to serve people based on need, with respect and fairness.

 GFA’s answer: While GFA World is a Christian organization, it serves all people groups and religions.
 For example, when a clean water well is drilled, it is accessible to all people, no matter the religion, people group or status.
-A local church maintains the well and ensures it is equally assessable by all people.
+A local church maintains the well and makes sure it is equally accessible to all people.
+This approach demonstrates care for entire communities, strengthening social cohesion during recovery.

 “Having been born and raised in a flood-prone region of South Asia, I’m intimately familiar with the devastation flooding can cause,” said K.P.
 Yohannan (Metropolitan Yohan), founder of GFA.
 “I’ve seen the grief and hopelessness that surrounds people who’ve lost loved ones, homes or livelihoods.
 When they realize they’re not alone and will be taken care of, their hope surges.”[4]

-Your disaster relief donations to GFA World will help the organization’s compassion services teams provide essential items like food, blankets, medicine, temporary shelters and other emergency supplies.
+Your disaster relief donations to GFA World help the organization’s compassion services teams provide essential items like food, blankets, medicine, temporary shelters and other emergency supplies.
 When disaster strikes, people suffer.
 We’re ready to step in with compassion and tangible help.
 Join us in these efforts.
+If you’re deciding where to give, you can look for clear reporting, thoughtful care for people, and a commitment to stay present as needs change over time.

 Learn more about child labor